 Dauphinois potatoes, or gratin dauphinois as they are also known, are luxurious, rich and creamy.

-it makes a lovely side dish for a roast dinner – or serve with a simple green salad to cut through the rich, creamy sauce.
+it makes a lovely side dish for a roast dinner – or serve alongside a simple green salad to cut through the rich, creamy sauce.

-What kind of potatoes should i use for a dauphinois?
+What kind of potatoes should i use for potato dauphinois?